echen333/class_viz/README.md

 # Class Viz

 Visualization of GT's prerequisite chains.
 Basically, for every class, we draw a directed edge from its highest prerequisite in the same department.

+Note: This simplified view can be misleading in cases where multiple different courses could satisfy a single prerequisite requirement.

 - [Live Math Visualization](https://echen333.github.io/class_viz/network_math.html)
 - [Live CS Visualization](https://echen333.github.io/class_viz/network_cs.html)